->

-> If you do not complete an SA-HELP form by the Census Date of the study period you are enrolled in you will need to pay your SSAF directly to the University by the due date on your invoice.
+The SA-HELP Commonwealth Assistance form should be completed prior to enrolling in units.
+Payments can be made to the University prior to the due date, and any outstanding balance will be deferred.
 Failure to defer or pay the fee by the due date may result in a student sanction being imposed.

->

-> The SA-HELP form is different to the HECS-HELP form which you may have completed in order to defer your course fees.
+The SA-HELP form is different to the HECS-HELP form which you may have completed in order to defer your course fees.
 See Understanding and paying your fees for more information.

 Paying the SSAF directly to the University